huntercfreeman/Blazor.Text.Editor/Documentation/20_SETTINGS.md

 - local storage: bool?
 ShowWhitespace
 - local storage: bool?
 ShowNewlines

-- As of writing this tutorial however, it appears `FontSizeInPixels` is not working for me suddenly.
-The theme is being correctly restored.
+- As of writing this tutorial however, I am suddenly unable to get my theme from local storage.
+It just keeps being unrecognized and using the Unset theme.

+- A good way to go about making use of the local storage local.
+Is to OnAfterRenderAsync of a 'top level component'.
+In the if(firstRender) { await readLocalStorage(); }